Sagan-Ro/nocs_cata_mod/README.md

 * **aux .22 pistol**: An underbarrel .22 pistol.
 Has a 30 round magazine.
 * **aux 9mm pistol**: An underbarrel 9mm pistol.
 Has a 18 round magazine.
 * **aux .45 pistol**: An underbarrel .45 pistol.
 Has a 12 round magazine.
 * **Survivor's Laser sight**: A sight made for maximum target acquisition.
 It is composed of a small makeshift red dot sight that emits a laser beam at what it targets.
-The reticle in the sight allows proper aiming while the laser beam allows for quick target aim.
+The reticule in the sight allows proper aiming while the laser beam allows for quick target aim.
 * **LMG carry handle**: A handle on the side of a LMG to help in hip fire.
 Reduces target acquisition time and sight dispersion but increases recoil and dispersion.

 **New Items (Ammunition):**